Iqmaa/A_Collection_Of_Free_Tech_Resources/README.md

 * **Cybersecurity** is a field that is about keeping the internet and infrastructures safe from cyber threats

-learn moe about what cybersecurity is about [here](https://iqmacodes.hashnode.dev/an-introduction-to-cybersecurity)
+learn more about what cybersecurity is about [here](https://iqmacodes.hashnode.dev/an-introduction-to-cybersecurity)

 * **Machine Learning and Artificial Intelligence(ML/AI)**